Earnings of Humanities Majors with an Advanced Degree

 Quartiles are statistics that divide the observations of a numeric sample into four groups, each of which contains 25% of the data.
 The lower, middle, and upper quartiles are computed by ordering the values for a particular variable (earnings, in this case) from smallest to largest and then finding the values below which fall 25%, 50%, and 75% of the data.
 The middle quartile is also known as the median.

-When it comes to the analysis of the earnings of humanities majors and how they compare to majors in other fields, the HI always reports the median rather than the mean (“average”).
-This is necessary due to the highly skewed nature of the U.S. earnings distribution, meaning that there is a small share of the US population that earns considerably more than the vast majority of Americans.
+In its analyses of the earnings of humanities majors and how they compare to majors in other fields, the HI always reports the median rather than the mean (“average”).
+This is necessary due to the highly skewed nature of the U.S. earnings distribution; that is, a small share of the U.S. population earns considerably more than the vast majority of Americans.
 The mean is very sensitive to such extreme values.
 The median is far less so and is thus a better measure of “typical” earnings.

 * The earnings gap is the difference between male and female median annual earnings expressed as a percentage of male median earnings.
 Full-time workers are those who worked 35 or more hours per week for 50 or more weeks in the previous 12 months.
 Advanced degree may be in any field.